JBKahn/Proj-Morning-Team2-repo/Phase4/IndividualReports.md

 * Code reviewing is mandatory throughout our project journey.
 I have a little background on both backend and frontend during the whole phase.
 However, I participated on code reviewing each others work and helped proof read most of our written reports.

-* We had a gatekeeper who is always monitoring the merges, we had little issues on merging branches.
-Nobody is allowed to merge until their work has been code reviewed.
-I made a few commits on my webscraping branch to fix up the code for efficiency, readability as adviced by my team members.[webscraping branch] (https://github.com/csc301-fall2014/Proj-Morning-Team2-repo/pull/7)
+* I made repeatable commits on my webscraping branch to fix up the code for efficiency, readability as adviced by my team members since my initial versions were sloppy and were not readable for code reviews [webscraping branch] (https://github.com/csc301-fall2014/Proj-Morning-Team2-repo/pull/7).
+I think the lack of knowledge and time to learn led me to contribute less throughout the project.
+If we had more time & resources from the course then I think it will help.
 ----
 ## Taras Gordiyenko (Taras-G)